Amortized Molecular Optimization via Group Relative Policy Optimization: Oracle Complexity and Amortization Analysis

 A defining characteristic of amortized optimization is the decoupling of expensive oracle evaluations (e.g., docking simulations) from the inference phase.
 By shifting the computational burden to a one-time training period, the marginal cost of generating optimized molecules becomes negligible.
 In Table~\ref{tab:oracle_calls}, we contrast the fixed training budget of amortized policies against the linear cost scaling of instance-specific optimizers.

-We define the amortization break-even point as the threshold where the cumulative cost of instance optimization exceeds the fixed training budget of GRXForm ($\approx 50,000$ calls).
-For Mol GA (up to $10^4$ calls per task), parity is reached after just \textbf{5 scaffolds}.
-For GenMol ($\approx 200$ calls per task), the break-even point is \textbf{250 scaffolds}.
+We define the amortization break-even point as the threshold where the cumulative cost of instance optimization exceeds AMORTIX's fixed training budget; Figure~\ref{fig:oracle_cost} (main text) visualizes this break-even relative to Mol GA and GenMol.
+The training costs of other amortized methods (GraphXForm: 280k calls; DrugEx v3: 640k calls) for the Kinase MPO task are reported in Table~\ref{tab:oracle_calls} for completeness.
+Figures \ref{fig:genmol_convergence} and \ref{fig:molga_convergence} visualize the rate of convergence of the mean score against oracle calls for the instance optimizers (GenMol and Mol GA) on all three goal-directed scaffold decoration tasks.

 Beyond oracle counts, wall-clock latency presents a significant bottleneck.
-GenMol required approximately 7 minutes to complete the necessary 10 generations for convergence, whereas GRXForm can perform inference in milliseconds per input structure with batching.
+GenMol required approximately 7 minutes to complete the necessary 10 generations for convergence, whereas AMORTIX can perform inference in milliseconds per input structure with batching.
 This latency difference renders iterative deep generative search computationally expensive for large-scale library design.
 All timing benchmarks were conducted on a machine with a single NVIDIA H100 (96 GB HBM2e) GPU and Intel Xeon 8468 Sapphire (2.1 GHz, 24 cores usable).